JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 GenericAttributeValue<PsiClass> getMyAttributeValue();
 ```

-That's all\!
+That's all!
 Now you can get/set values, resolve this `PsiClass`, get its `String` representation, etc.
 The name of the attribute will be taken from the method name (see next paragraph).
 If you name your method in a special way, you can even omit the annotation.
 For example: